 Morocco is a gorgeous place full of diverse landscapes.
 When I first visited this destination, I had the idea like most people that the whole country was a vast barren desert with sand dunes and camels everywhere.
 Oh, boy was I wrong!
 The whole northern part of the country is composed of lush forests and when the autumn rains come around, it’s possible to see waterfalls and rivers overflowing with fresh water in the mountains.

 One of the most beautiful waterfalls in Morocco are the Akchour waterfalls in the Rif mountains.
-Cynthia and I had so much fun hiking up to the waterfall this autumn.
+This series of waterfalls is a lot calmer and less visited than the Ouzoud waterfalls near Marrakesh.
+Cynthia and I had so much fun hiking up to Akchour last autumn.
 It is located in the Northern part of the country, about 45 minutes driving from Chefchaouen.
 Both the city and the waterfalls are worth a visit.
 I’d suggest you take one day to visit Chefchaouen and one day to go on a hike to the waterfalls.

 The streets of Chefchaouen, the ‘Blue Pearl’ of Morocco